 We are going to give our honest review of everything from our buying experience to testing the rod on the ice.
 You’ll get to see what we like, and don’t like, so you can make an informed decision.
 Keep reading for the full scoop.

 The Frostbite ice fishing rod we chose

-We decided to test out the Frostbite Burnt 2.0 series ice rods.
-Specifically, the Royal Flush 36” L. The Burnt series appeals to many ice anglers just starting out or who want a custom style rod without the custom price.
+This time around, we went for the 39” ML, fiberglass Drench in the updated Twilight series.
+The Twilight series will appeal to many ice anglers just starting out or who want a custom style rod without the custom price.

 When it comes to price, Frostbite ice rods have the advantage over the competition.
 One of the reasons we decided to buy from Frostbite was because trying to find quality craftsmanship at big box stores is nearly impossible and the price of a true custom ice rod is a bit steep.
 Frostbite nestled themselves in the middle quite nicely.

 The Twilight series rods are at the same price point as a few popular, entry level rods that are available at BassPro or Scheels.
 However, the thoughtful upgrades included on Frostbite’s Twilight rods make a huge difference in fishability.

 Most models of the Twilight ice rods cost around $60.
 And honestly, at that price, you get your money’s worth.
 Pair it with a decent reel and for less than a $100 you have a top notch setup.
 Not something I can say for other manufacturers.

 Once you jump up to the Vantablack series, prices hover around $120 for the most popular rods.
 The addition of titanium recoil guides and a full cork handle doubles the price but it’s still slightly cheaper than other premium rods.